-While it does not currently do so, FEIM may, in the future, decide to utilize mixed-use research services.
-If it were to do so, FEIM would allocate mixed-use research services as payable in cash by FEIM (to the extent not utilized by FEIM as research) or through commission costs (to the extent utilized by FEIM as research).
-In allocating brokerage commissions from mixed-use items, FEIM would make a good faith determination as to the product or service's relation to the investment decision-making process.
-The receipt of mixed-use services and the determination of the appropriate allocation could create a potential conflict of interest between FEIM and its clients.
+Where appropriate, FEIM may allocate mixed-use research services as payable in cash by FEIM (to the extent not utilized by FEIM as brokerage or research) or through commission costs (to the extent utilized by FEIM as brokerage or research).
+In allocating brokerage commissions from mixed-use items, FEIM makes a good faith determination as to the product or service's relation to the investment decision-making process.
+The receipt of mixed-use products and services and the determination of the appropriate allocation could create a potential conflict of interest between FEIM and its clients.